Get E-Book

 console.log(params.toString());

-Every value is a string at the query boundary.
-Keep that boundary visible.
+Query values are strings when they enter your code.
 Parse numbers and booleans after reading them.
 Serialize values deliberately before writing them.

 const base = new URL('https://api.example.test/v1/');